 The Results Are Stunning

-Most of the pieces I get are musty and honestly, a bit stinky.
-I love to use the Wise Owl Furniture Salve for the interior wood.
-It moisturizes and deodorizes and give your furniture a beautiful, lemon/verbena scent.
-Now when I open the doors to my pie safe, I get is a fresh smell.
-I think I’ll use this pie safe to store my vintage quilts in.
+Most of the pieces I get are musty and, honestly, a bit stinky.
+I love to use Wise Owl Furniture Salve for the interior wood.
+It moisturizes and deodorizes and gives your furniture a beautiful, lemon/verbena scent.
+Now when I open the doors to my pie safe, I get a fresh smell.
+I think I’ll use this pie safe for storage of my vintage quilts.
 Can you believe that I’m letting pie take a back seat?
-LOL

 Until the next project… xo, Do